 One medication frequently prescribed for those diagnosed with either Attention Deficit Hyperactivity Disorder (ADHD) or Attention Deficit Disorder (ADD) is Adderall.
-This brand-name prescription medication has been found to dramatically decrease some of the symptoms of ADHD and ADD such as forgetting things, talking too much or at the wrong time, inability to focus and frequent interrupting.
-Many individuals who may ask “what is Adderall used for?” may not even realize that people in their social circles may have a prescription for this helpful medication.
+This brand-name prescription medication has been found to dramatically decrease some of the symptoms of ADHD and ADD, such as forgetting things, talking too much or at the wrong time, inability to focus, and frequent interrupting.
+Many individuals who may ask, “what is Adderall used for?” may not even realize that people in their social circles may have a prescription for this helpful medication.

 Adderall – What Exactly is It?

 Getting down to the nitty-gritty, Adderall is a prescription medication that is made of amphetamine salts – 4 types to be exact.
 The mixture of amphetamine aspartate, amphetamine sulfate, dextroamphetamine saccharate, and dextroamphetamine sulfate can be prescribed and purchased either in the brand name or generic form.
-Both forms carry one type that is called immediate release and another type that is called extended release.
+Both forms carry one type that is called immediate release, and another type that is called extended-release.

-Basically, the first metabolizes faster, lasting 4 hours or less, meaning the person who takes the prescription usually takes one in the morning and one in the afternoon.
+Basically, the first one metabolizes faster, lasting 4 hours or less, meaning the person who takes the prescription usually takes one in the morning and one in the afternoon.
 The second type is manufactured to metabolize slowly throughout the day, lasting from 7 – 12 hours, so that a single dose in the morning will be effective all day.

 How Does Adderall Work?